Open to the Public

 The topography of Waterboro Barrens originates from glacial outwash and features debris left behind by retreating glacial ice resulting in kettlehole heaths, hillsides covered in towering old-growth pitch pines, and moraines (glacial hills) covered in dense stands of scrub oak.
 There is also a leatherleaf bog, a small gorge, black spruce swamps, and miles of frontage on three ponds and the Little Ossipee River.

 The Nature Conservancy has recently initiated a prescribed burning program at Waterboro Barrens as a management and restoration tool.
 Visitors may encounter recently burned areas that likely result from our management program.
 In addition, some areas have recently been thinned to reduce flammable fuels and provide firebreaks between the preserve and neighboring communities.

 From Waterboro, take West Road 6 miles north to Ross Corner.
 Turn Right on Newfield Road and continue one mile to Lake Sherburne Road.
-Turn right and continue 0.8 miles to Bluff Brook Road.
+Turn right and continue 0.8 miles to Buff Brook Road.
 Turn left.
 The parking lot is on the left at the end of the road.